Vikram729/INDE577_DS_ML/README.md

 - **Unsupervised Learning**: This section contains examples of algorithms used in unsupervised learning, where the model learns patterns from unlabelled data.
 Unsupervised learning includes:
   - **K-Means Clustering**: A method that partitions data into K clusters based on similarity.
-  - **Principal Component Analysis (PCA)**: A dimensionality reduction technique used to identify important features in high-dimensional data.
   - **DBSCAN**: A density-based clustering algorithm that can find clusters of arbitrary shapes.

 ## Where to Get More Information